 - Seeks affiliation with other organizations with a view to the promotion of the safety and enjoyment of paddling in Canada; and

-- Encourages and promotes safety by Canadians in safe paddling, when canoeing or kayaking, in a recreational environment;
+- Encourages and promotes safety by Canadians in safe paddling in a recreational environment;

 Personal information is information about an identifiable individual.
 Personal information includes information that relates to their personal characteristics (e.g., gender, age, income, home address or phone number, ethnic background, family status), their health (e.g., health history, health conditions, health services received by them) or their activities and views (e.g., religion, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information, however, does not include business information (e.g., an individual’s business address and telephone number), which is not protected by privacy legislation.